 At first glance, serifs seem terribly old-fashioned.
 They’ve been in use as far back as the Classical period.
 They retained their value because they are easy to read.
 Common serifs include Garamond and Times New Roman.

 According to author Ron Goldberg in his book, Digital Typography, the serifs guide the eyes from letter to letter and word to word.
 Their elements help eyes glide smoothly past them, lessening the time and effort required to comprehend them.
 Serifs are best utilized for body text or for any content that requires a lot of reading.

 Sans serifs conveniently trace their roots to the eighteenth century, just at the onset of the industrial revolution.
 They reflect modernity through their streamlined look, retaining only the letters’ most important and distinct parts.
 This improves their legibility, which shouldn’t be confused with readability.

 Being legible means that a font’s features make them easily discernible from afar, though not necessarily quick to read through.
 Nevertheless, this gives them an edge when used as eye-catching headlines for PowerPoint presentation designs.

 Use Serifs for Body Text, Use Sans Serifs for Headlines

-Utilize the strengths of each type classification for an eye-catching and readable combination.
+Use the strengths of each type for an eye-catching and readable combination.
 This should be the main concern when choosing the right fonts for the job.
-To maximize writing for an audience, you can never go wrong with serifs for the body, sans serifs for the headline.
+To maximize writing for an audience, you can never go wrong with serifs for the body and sans serifs for the headline.